Land drainage techbniques & tips

 Without somewhere to go water will keep on flooding the land no matter how much pipework is laid down.
 The outfall could be a ditch, a culvert, brook or public drain.

 Very often the cause of regularly waterlogged land is nothing more than a blocked ditch or culvert.
-This is particularly the case on farmland where ditches can often become overgrown.
+This is particularly the case on farmland where trenches can often become overgrown.

-Land drainage systems can actually be in very good working order but a blocked outflow cause will have caused the surface water to back up.
+Land drainage systems can be in excellent working order, but a blocked outflow cause will have caused the surface water to back up.
 Check watercourses are free of debris, that banks have not collapsed and that existing soakaway are working effectively, before making a start on a land drainage system.

 Types of land drainage

-The impermeable layer forms an 'artificial' water table which prevents water draining away.
-This is why farmland kept as permanent pasture will often dry quickly after heavy rains while surface pools quickly form on a neighbouring field that is regularly tilled for crops.
+The impermeable layer forms an 'artificial' water table which prevents water draining away and this is why permanent pasture will often dry quickly after heavy rains while surface pools quickly form on a neighbouring field that is regularly tilled.